WbSun723/tbmalt/docs/source/developer_guide.rst

 Module Docstrings
 -----------------
 Module level docstrings are required for each python module.
-These must proved a general overview of the module and a list of all code:`functions`, code:`classes` and module level :code:`variables` contained within.
+These must proved a general overview of the module and a list of all module level :code:`variables` contained within.
 Like other docstrings, these should contain a one line summary followed by a more detailed description.
 Descriptions are intended to be read by the end-user, rather than developers, and so the writing style should reflect this.
-The various code:`functions`, code:`classes`, etc. present in the module should be listed under sections baring the same name.
-However, only module level :code:`variables` require descriptions.
+Note, only module level :code:`variables` require descriptions.
-Furthermore, private entities should be committed from the docstring entirely.